Department of Mass Communication

-Focusing on mass media concepts, theories and professional practices amongst highly qualified faculties make the students well versed with the abilities of critical analysis to make their mark in the competitive world.
+Focus on mass media concepts, theories and professional practices amongst highly qualified faculties, make the students well versed with the ability to critically analyse things and make their mark in the competitive world.
 Our objective is to produce media entrepreneurs with bestowing knowledge in journalism and mass communication, preparing them to be leaders and best team mates for a remarkable career in media.
 Giving a unique emphasis on self-employability is one of the key development intents of our Department.

-A comprehensive awareness of media practises as well as up-to-date knowledge, critical thinking, and media technology handling skills are the main goals of the course.
-The course places a strong emphasis on building fundamental skills and an understanding of communication across mass media, in all of its complexity, political dynamics, and technical advancements and changes, in addition to producing talented workers for the media sector.
+A comprehensive awareness of media practices as well as up-to-date knowledge, critical thinking, and media technology handling skills are the main goals of the course.
+The course places a strong emphasis on building fundamental skills and an understanding of communication across mass media, in all of its complexity, political dynamics, and technical advancements and changes.

-The goal of the course is to increase students’ employability in fields such as public policy, production, higher education, and specialised fields outside of the media sector.
+The goal of the course is to increase students’ employability in fields such as public policy, audio/video production, higher education, and specialised fields outside of the media sector as well.
 The College is eager to take advantage of the outreach initiatives and programmes of the Government of India in the areas of knowledge application and skill development because some of the focal areas of the Course are also ones that are prominent on the national agenda.
-At the conclusion of Semester VI in the BAJMC Course and Semester III in the MAJMC Course, a non-credit and required internship component is included to encourage interaction with industry and diversification into media and communication-related fields.
+At the conclusion of Semester VI in the BAJMC Course and Semester IV in the MAJMC Course, a non-credit and required internship component is included to encourage interaction with industry and diversification into media and communication-related fields.

 Our values, which are connected to our culture, are emphasized in our professional media education.
 It is receptive to human rights and secular principles in addition to social development requirements.
 We offer a unique space for recent graduates and postgraduates to learn about the media and connect with the global human race through effective communication in an interdependent society.
-We help students grow into mature adults who can truly “live and give worldwide to not only human beings but also nation.”
+We help students grow into mature adults who can truly “live and give worldwide, to not only to human beings but also to the nation.”

 The Department of Mass Communication will establish standards for media education, research, extension, and training while utilizing cutting-edge technology to create a knowledge-driven information society that supports participatory democracy, human empowerment, and pluralism.
 Becoming a renowned institution for research, teaching, and developing ethical, social, and ecologically conscious human capital, all of which contribute to the success of the country